GreenHacker420/Task-Manager/SEPARATE_DEPLOYMENT_SUMMARY.md

    - Create a new Railway project for the frontend
    - Set the root directory to `frontend/`
    - Configure environment variables
-   - Set up the custom domain: taskm.greenhacker.tech
+   - Set up the custom domain: task.greenhacker.tech

 3. **Verify the Deployment**:
    - Test the backend API at https://taskms.greenhacker.tech/health
-   - Test the frontend at https://taskm.greenhacker.tech
+   - Test the frontend at https://task.greenhacker.tech
    - Test the login functionality to ensure the connection between frontend and backend

 ## Troubleshooting